edwinv87/featclust/README.md

 # FeatClust
-FeatClust: Clustering of Small Sample Single-Cell RNA-Seq datasets via Feature Clustering and Selection FeatClust is for clustering and visualization of SingleCell RNA-Seq datasets.
+FeatClust: Clustering of Small Sample Single-Cell RNA-Seq datasets via Feature Clustering and Selection.
+FeatClust is for clustering and visualization of SingleCell RNA-Seq datasets.
 It is implemented in python programming language.

 ### Requirements